yaser-alazm/express-vue-fullsatck-posts-manager/README.md

  - VueJs created with vue-cli npm module.
  - Bootstrap for the styling.
  - axios to make the requests to the backend API endpoints.
+ - Heroku cli for deployment the full assets.